pnp/sharing-is-caring/pnp-sic-faqs.md

 ![SharePoint Patterns and Practices](https://devofficecdn.azureedge.net/media/Default/PnP/sppnp.png)

+# Sharing-Is-Caring Contribution Guidance FAQ’s

 ## What is the purpose of the “sharing-is-caring” repository?

-## Sharing-Is-Caring Contribution Guidance Category Opportunities.

-### First time PnP Contribution

-## Sharing-Is-Caring Contribution Guidance FAQ’s

-### Do I need to use VSCode or any other code editor to contribute to the PnP Initiative?
+## Do I need to use VSCode or any other code editor to contribute to the PnP Initiative?

-### I’m not a developer, but I would like to contribute.
+## I’m not a developer, but I would like to contribute.
 Are there ways I can still help?

-##